 Building a Fallback Routing System for Patent Dockets

-Fallback routing must activate on explicit, measurable signals rather than heuristic timeouts or subjective queue observations.
-The following trigger conditions are mandatory for patent docket automation:
+Fallback routing must activate on explicit, measurable signals rather than subjective queue observations.
+A reroute is a compliance event, so its trigger conditions must be enumerated and version-pinned exactly like a deadline rule.
+The following signals are the mandatory activation contract for patent docket automation:

 Failure Mode Detection Signal Patent-Specific Impact

-Primary API Degradation HTTP 5xx, 429 rate limits, or TLS handshake > 3s USPTO PAIR/EPO Register sync stalls; OA response windows drift
+Primary API degradation HTTP 5xx, 429 rate limits, or TLS handshake > 3s USPTO Patent Center / EPO Register sync stalls; office-action response windows drift

-Schema Drift Missing mandatory fields (application_number, filing_date, event_code) PCT national phase misclassification; incorrect jurisdiction calendar applied
+Schema drift Missing mandatory fields (application_number, filing_date, event_code) National phase events misclassified; wrong jurisdiction calendar applied

-Permission Denial 403/401 on assignment table or routing matrix lookup Docket stranded in unassigned queue; paralegal SLA breach
+Permission denial 401/403 on the assignment table or routing-matrix lookup Docket stranded in the unassigned queue; paralegal SLA breach

-Queue Saturation Redis/RabbitMQ backlog > threshold or consumer lag > 60s High-volume prosecution batches (e.g., post-RCE filings) drop silently
+Queue saturation Redis/RabbitMQ backlog over threshold, or consumer lag > 60s High-volume batches (e.g. post-RCE filings) drop silently

-Fallback activation must remain stateless and idempotent.
-Each trigger routes to a predefined escalation tier without mutating the original docket payload until the downstream system confirms successful handoff.
-This design preserves the integrity of the Core Docketing Architecture & Deadline Taxonomy while isolating transient infrastructure faults from statutory compliance obligations.
+The statutory backstop is what makes determinism non-negotiable.
+A rerouted deadline must still satisfy the same governing rules the primary path would have applied: the weekend/holiday forward shift under 37 CFR § 1.7 for the USPTO, Rule 134(1) EPC for the EPO, and PCT Rule 80.5 for periods that expire on a day the receiving office is closed.
+Fallback activation must remain stateless and idempotent: each trigger routes to a predefined escalation tier without mutating the original docket payload until the downstream system confirms a successful handoff.
+That preserves the integrity of the Core Docketing Architecture & Deadline Taxonomy ledger while isolating transient faults from statutory obligations.

-The routing pipeline operates as a directed acyclic graph (DAG) with explicit circuit breakers.
-Primary routing targets the assigned prosecution team.
-Secondary routing targets the practice group lead.
-Tertiary routing targets the firm-wide docketing supervisor.
-Quaternary routing triggers manual intervention with immutable audit logging.
+The routing pipeline is a directed acyclic graph with explicit circuit breakers.
+Primary routing targets the assigned prosecution team; secondary routing targets the practice-group lead; tertiary routing targets the firm-wide docketing supervisor; and a quaternary tier triggers manual intervention with immutable audit logging.
+A docket event may only ever move forward through this chain, never in a loop, so a single event cannot ping-pong between two degraded endpoints.

-Circuit breakers prevent cascading failures by halting retries to degraded endpoints after consecutive threshold breaches.
-The breaker opens after three consecutive failures, routes traffic to the next tier, and enters a half-open state after a configurable cool-down period.
-This ensures that primary endpoints are not overwhelmed during recovery while maintaining strict adherence to Security & Access Control Boundaries during cross-tier handoffs.
+Circuit breakers stop cascading failure by halting retries to a degraded endpoint after consecutive threshold breaches.
+The breaker opens after three consecutive failures, diverts traffic to the next tier, and enters a half-open probe state after a configurable cool-down.
+This prevents a recovering endpoint from being overwhelmed while every cross-tier handoff continues to honor the access rules defined in the Security & Access Control Boundaries module — an escalation target inherits the original docket’s classification tags and privilege markers rather than acquiring broad reach.

 import asyncio